Pflo-acconeer/acconeer-python-exploration/docs/processing/button_press.rst

    :align: center

    The A1 radar sensor can be configured to measure only very close to the sensor, thereby acting as a touch button behind solid plastic.

+Depending on the sensor model, the inherent noise level might cause a large amount of false detections.
+This can be amended by a combination of adjusting the threshold and decreasing the "Signal time constant" down to very small values (eg. 0.02-0.03).

 Detailed description
 --------------------